Hands-on Gear Review

 Pros: Comfortable out of the box, makes you want to move fast, great stability and support

 Cons: Lots of seams to wear out, a little too aggressive for casual hiking

 Best Uses: Fastpacking, muddy and snowy spring trails, snowshoeing

 From the ground up this is a high-performance boot.
-Nimble enough for running, and stable enough for harsh terrain, the Salomon Quest 4D GTX eats up the miles.
+Nimble enough for running, and stable enough for harsh terrain, it eats up the miles.
 The Contagrip sole provides excellent traction across a range of surfaces on the trail and off.
 The 4D Advanced Chassis gives foot support and great torsional stability.
 The uppers combine several materials that are flexible and supportive at the same time.
 The lacing system was our favorite, and the comfortable ankle collar gave us peace of mind when bombing down steep grades.

 Does it sound like we like this boot?
 WE LOVE IT!

 The Quest 4D GTX is a trail running shoe on steroids.
 It earned our Top Pick for Fastpacking in our old review and took home this award once again in our updated review.
 We absolutely loved it for comfort and stability while moving fast in rough terrain.
 The unique raised heel design wants to push you forward faster and faster!
 The Vasque St. Elias GTX, our Editors' Choice winner, hit the ball out of the park as the perfect modern upgrade of the backpacking boot, and the Keen Targhee II Mid is unrivaled for comfort and affordability amongst lightweight hikers.
 That said, the Quest 4D is the footwear you want if you're planning to sprint through the mountains and forest with your pack as fast as you can.